number-25/classletters/content/posts/biology/public_health/cancer_code/cancer_code_pt2.md

 This is part 2 of the post on Jason Fung's 'Cancer Code'.
-I found this a remarkable case point in the iatrogenic potential of public health interventions in which the effect on mortality is masked by an early surrogate of survival; early detection.
-One tracked for long enough time, early detection does more harm than good, and thus, fails as a successful surrogate.
+I found this a remarkable case point in the iatrogenic potential of public health interventions in which the effect on mortality is masked by a surrogate of survival; early detection.
+When tracked for long enough time, early detection does more harm than good, and thus, fails as a successful surrogate.
 You can find part one [here](https://classletters.org/posts/biology/public_health/cancer_code/).